Skip to content

 If your first hair transplant didn’t deliver the results you expected, a second hair transplant is still an option.

-A second hair transplant can help improve follicle density in the affected areas, as well as add coverage for large balding spots.
-Many patients choose a second hair transplant if they feel their first one failed and they are simply not happy with the results.
+A second hair transplant can help improve follicle density in the affected areas and add coverage to large balding spots.
+Many patients choose a second hair transplant if they feel their first one failed and they are not happy with the results.

 Before you get a second hair transplant, your surgeon will first need to assess your eligibility.